harsha-simhadri/big-ann-benchmarks/t3/NL.md

 |   9|                                                      -|                             -|                      -|       -|           -|
 |  10|                                                      -|                             -|                      -|       -|           -|

 * The operational point for ranking is 0.9 recall@10.
-We will use the highest throughput for the search parameters that meet or exceed 0.9 recall@10.
+We will use the highest throughput for the search parameters that meet or exceed 0.9 average precision.
 * Rankings are subject to change until all submissions are finalized in Nov/Dec 2021.
 * Abbreviations used in chart:
   * *org* = submitted by challenge organizer, so subject to competition restrictions